Giftbit/Lightrail-API-V2-Docs/apiary-sources/api-sections/currencies.md

 ## Currencies [/currencies/]

-Currencies that can be used in Value Stores and Programs.
+Currencies that can be used in Values and Programs.
 Currency codes can be up to 16 characters in length.

 ---
 {% include 'endpoints/currencies-create.md' %}